Mold – Keep It Out Of Your Home

 Mold and It’s Affect on Your Health

-There is an overwhelming number of people whose health are being impacted by exposure to water damage buildings with mold, bacteria, biotoxins and many more contaminants found in the indoor environment.
+There is an overwhelming number of people whose health is being impacted by exposure to water damage buildings with mold, bacteria, biotoxins and many more contaminants found in the indoor environment.
 Many people are seriously affected and sickened, and stay sickened by exposure to water damage buildings.
 The World Health Organization (WHO) confirms that “Toxicological evidence obtained in vivo and in vitro supports these findings, showing the occurrence of diverse inflammatory and toxic responses after exposure to microorganisms including their spores, metabolites and components isolated from damp buildings.”